Today I like to champion the fine art of listening before you demand your body to change.

 So often we ignore, or force, our intelligent, sensitive nervous systems to behave and act in a certain way, without enough understanding of its role in the complex living system that we are and its relationship to the sentient, living environment around us.
 Many times this results in physical, emotional, and mental pain, overwhelm, or anxiety.
 In reinforcing these patterns that keep us stuck in the pain, uncertainty, low confidence, or tension.

 And by our effort to get rid of this symptom we keep reinforcing the uncomfortable neuro-biological pattern underneath.
 Our neuro-biology will do what it can to prevent any rapid, forced change that disrupts its equilibrium.
-Because a change in one place means everything changes in expected and most unexpected ways.
+Because a change in one place means everything changes in expected and most unexpected ways and can lead to systemic chaos.

 How to then help ourselves without FRAP-ing?

-There are a few universal principles underneath all interaction that happens in living systems/ living beings us included.
+There are a few universal principles underneath all interactions that happen in living systems, such as we are.

 - Living systems can only be interested, invited, or gently encouraged to change